laptoptitanvn/woocommerce-product-filter-by-titan/README.md

   - Canonical URLs for filters
   - Custom SEO Titles for better ranking

-- **Instant Filtering (AJAX)**
-  Apply filters instantly on click or use an "Apply" button based on your preference.

 - **Drag-and-Drop Builder**
   Easily organize attributes and terms directly from the admin panel.